greg-hutchinson/agile/sprint/PITCHME.md

 @ul[list-fade-fragments]
 - We spent 30 seconds to learn this word.
 - We should expect to learn 100 words in 50 minutes.
-- It will probably take a lot longer.
+- Could you achieve that?
 @snapend

 ---